SMEs & Big Data: Big Impact for Small Companies

 Joint app projects with other companies make SMEs more independent of app developers and facilitate data collection.
 Photo © CC0 Licence

 In this model, the companies would maintain control and ownership of their own data.
 Such decentralized systems have proven more resilient.
 To create more exact forecasts based on larger quantities of data, which can be used to train artificial intelligence such as algorithms, it is necessary to cooperate with others.
-Open data, an approach in which data is shared in order to create a mutual benefit, has much more to offer than many enterprises currently realize: “It would be a start to share and dovetail opening hours or other non-sensitive basic data in retail,” Polleres says.
+Open data, an approach in which data is shared in order to create a mutual benefit, has much more to offer than many enterprises currently realize: “It would be a start to share and dovetail opening hours or other non-sensitive basic data in retail,” Dorner says.
 The Austrian government issued a report presenting findings of considerations with regard to drafting a strategic plan for artificial intelligence, recommending that domestic businesses establish marketplaces for digital AI solutions and data hubs for sharing data and cross-company cooperation.

 4. Upskilling Everyone Around

 The hottest new profession is that of a data scientist.
 These experts deal with the structure, analysis, and interpretation of data flows.
 But they are not the only ones with this kind of know-how.
 Technology giant Google requires all employees to have some basic knowledge of data and IT.
-Especially small and medium-sized companies should make sure that several staff members can provide data expertise, Axel Polleres recommends.
+Especially small and medium-sized companies should make sure that several staff members can provide data expertise, Verena Dorner recommends.
 “Everyone needs to step out of their silos.
 All employees should have a basic understanding of and basic skills in handling data.”
 To make the right decisions in marketing and sales as well as executive positions, these skills are non-negotiable.
-“In our short program Data Science, participants learn what to look out for regarding data quality, how to analyze larger data streams, and which tools to use to set up data pipelines and data processes,” Polleres says.
+“In our short program Data Science, participants learn what to look out for regarding data quality, how to analyze larger data streams, and which tools to use to set up data pipelines and data processes,” Dorner says.

 Any competence-building measures regarding data and digitalization should definitely start with the middle and higher management, as the transformation into a data-driven company is almost always contingent on the company culture imposed by the management.
 This is especially true for SMEs.